Walton County, Georgia

-Walton County is a county located in the north central portion of the U.S. state of Georgia.
+Walton County is a county located in the East Central region of the U.S. - State of Georgia.
 As of the 2020 census, the population was 96,673.
 It is located about 30 miles east of the state capital, the city of Atlanta.
 Monroe is the county seat; Loganville is another major city.

-Walton County is part of the Atlanta-Sandy Springs-Roswell, GA Metropolitan Statistical Area.
+Walton County is part of the Atlanta-Sandy Springs-Roswell, GA metropolitan statistical area.

 History

 Walton County was created on December 15, 1818.
 It is named for George Walton, one of the three men from Georgia who signed the United States Declaration of Independence.
 The other two were Button Gwinnett and Lyman Hall.

 A Supreme Court ruling in April 1946 had ruled that white primaries were unconstitutional, enabling some black citizens in Georgia to cast ballots for the first time during the primary race later that summer.
 This increased social tensions in many areas, as whites continued to oppose voting by blacks.
 In addition, many whites resisted black veterans' efforts to gain expanded freedoms following their service during World War II.